 OCR Interchange has been developed to help you to carry out day-to-day administration functions online, quickly and easily.
 The site allows you to register and enter candidates online.
-In addition, you can gain immediate and free access to candidate information at your convenience.
-Sign up on the OCR website.
+In addition, you can gain immediate and free access to candidate information at your convenience (with a hyperlink to the interchange page on the website): Sign up on the OCR website.

-Equality and Inclusion in GCSE Design and Technology: Graphics
+Equality and Inclusion in GCSE Design and Technology: Resistant Materials

-6.1 Equality Act information relating to GCSE Design and Technology: Graphics
+6.1 Equality Act information relating to GCSE Design and Technology: Resistant Materials